Fix Windows 11 Blue Screen of Death Error (BSOD) [2023]

 • Follow the on-screen prompts to remove the malware or viruses.

-• Restart your pc and check whether the blue screen still pops up or not.
+Restart your pc and check whether the blue screen still pops up or not.
+I recommend you reinstall Windows 11 if there is a copious amount of malware or viruses present on your pc.

-The next method is the last option you have, other than a fresh installation of Windows 11.
+The next method is the last option you have, other than a fresh installation of Windows 11 is your last bet.

 9. Perform a System Restore

 System Restore is the process of taking your pc back to a point where it was working properly.
-For example, if the date is the 11th of October, you can perform a system restore to take your pc back to the date of the 1st of October when there were no issues.
-This is a great method as you are not required to reinstall Windows 11 in this case.
+For example, if the date is the 11th of October, you can perform a restore to take your pc back to the date of the 1st of October when there were no issues.
+This is a great method if you do not wish to reinstall Windows again.

 Note: You can only restore the system if you have already created a restore point before.
 Otherwise, this method will not work.